Fiat to invest $1.6 billion in new Maserati models

 This new version of the Maserati 1963 classic has a four-wheel drive, which should also help to appeal to drivers in Canada, Russia and Scandinavia, Wester said.

 It comes in V6 and V8 versions.
-At 5.26 metres it is longer and wider, meaning it can also be chauffeur driven, and is 20 percent more fuel efficient than the model it replaces because 35 percent of its body is made of aluminium.
+At 5.26 meters it is longer and wider, meaning it can also be chauffeur driven, and is 20 percent more fuel efficient than the model it replaces because 35 percent of its body is made of aluminium, according to the presentation on Monday.

 Maserati may add a third shift at its new Turin factory to deal with demand, said Wester.